, | 2 min read

 Once customer cars reach the teams, on-track test time will typically be restricted by the race series.
 In addition, drivers may have other business commitments that limit their ability to travel to tests even when the opportunity exists.
 In both cases, access to a capable DIL simulator laboratory provides a flexible, cost-effective alternative to physical seat time, with the added bonuses of facilitating positive, personal working relationships between drivers and race engineers, and providing ways to explore driver and vehicle limits in a safe lab environment where bodies and bodywork are never at risk.

-Customer race team themselves might be lucky enough to have simulator time at am OEM’s R&D facility to become more familiar with their car, explore setups, and prepare drivers and race engineers for competition.
+Customer race teams themselves might be lucky enough to have simulator time at an OEM’s R&D facility to become more familiar with their car, explore setups, and prepare drivers and race engineers for competition.
 But whether the team and drivers use an OEM’s DIL simulator, their own simulator, or rent virtual test driving time at a third-party facility, there are considerable advantages to be had from “testing” their vehicle in a sim lab – assuming the simulator is capable of delivering a realistic experience.

 Different vehicle setups, different tires, and even different weather and track conditions can all be simulated, "driven" in a virtual sense.
 And as we discussed in a previous article, one secret benefit of accumulating DIL simulator seat time has to do with the vehicle development and race day preparation that can take place in a rather unconventional way.
 For example, focusing on specific track segments can be quite a bit easier, enabling the refinement of corner entry/exit techniques that can have a large payoff in terms of lap times and overall competitiveness.
 But even in the case of real world replica test sessions, any time spent in a driving simulator lab is usually considered to be time well spent!